adrielcafe/pufferdb/README.md

 val puffer = PufferDB.with(pufferFile)
 ```

-If you are on Android, you can use [Context.filesDir](https://developer.android.com/training/data-storage/files#WriteFileInternal) as the parent folder.
+If you are on Android, I recommend to use the [Context.filesDir](https://developer.android.com/training/data-storage/files#WriteFileInternal) as the parent folder.
 If you want to save in the external storage remember to [ask for write permission](https://developer.android.com/training/data-storage/files#ExternalStoragePermissions) first.

 Its API is similar to `SharedPreferences`:
 ```kotlin